 - Bilingual Bonus: As well as the numerous cases of the Nisses' terrible English causing them to say something completely different from what they tried to say, there are also a couple episodes in which Günther thinks he's a German tracker dog that only speaks German.

 - Black Magic: Practiced by Benny; he uses The Big Book to explode a coffee pot, raise taxes and torture one of the Nisses.

 - Blame Game: Happens when the Nisses think they've returned too late and that Gammel Nok has died.

 - Breaking the Fourth Wall: The Nisses all the time.
 "We could use that line in another episode".
 "You can't use violence in a Julekalender".
 "We've spent 24 episodes on this"...
-On the other hand, Gertrud and Oluf, who are actually a fairly realistic, if quite caricatured depiction of a Danish provincial married couple, don't seem to be aware that they are fictional characters.
+On the other hand, Gertrud and Oluf, who are actually a fairly realistic, if quite caricatured depiction of a Danish provincial married couple, don't seem to be aware that they are fictional characters (although sometimes they seem to look at the viewer).
 Neither does Benny even though he regularly moves between the human world and the Nisse world.

 - Brick Joke: When Fritz heard a phrase that he likes, he writes it down in a book.
 In the last episode, the Nisses read the book and repeat the phrases.

 - Cannot Tell a Joke: Benny, who rambles, forgets where he was in the story, and ends up just telling Non Sequiturs.

 - Catch Phrase: The major characters have several each.

 - Cover Version: In the sixth episode, the Nisses present a song named "Long Time Ago In Bethlehem" which is a cover version of Jester Hairston's "Mary's Boy Child".
 In the Finnish remake, the song is a Translated Cover Version and even its name is translated from English.